NY Podiatrist in NYC New York City Midtown Manhattan at 136 East 57th Street, 8th Fl, New York, NY 10022.

-Arthritis of Foot & Ankle
+Arthritis Of Foot & Ankle

 Arthritis is the leading cause of disability in our country.
 It can occur at any age, and literally means "pain within a joint."
-Although arthritis of the feet cannot be cured, it can be treated by a foot doctor.
+Although arthritis of the feet cannot be cured, it can be treated by foot doctors.
 There are many treatment options available.
 It is important to start treatment early so that relief can begin as soon as possible.
 With treatment, people with arthritis are able to manage pain, and stay active, often without surgery.

 Types of Arthritis affecting foot and ankle